 Ms. Sullivan is trained as a certified mediator and has provided services in this role that have led to creative and productive negotiations, leading to resolutions that could not have been obtained in court.
 Ms. Sullivan has also served as an advocate in numerous mediations for employees and employers in administratively required forums, such as at the E.E.O.C. or court ordered settlement conferences.
 Her skills as a problem solver with creativity have brought many difficult cases to a quick and effective resolution.

 Our attorneys are trained on the proper methods for conducting an effective internal investigation, from conducting witness interviews to preparing the investigative report.
-Ms. Collins recently presented on this topic at the Advanced Employment Law Conference.
 Our attorneys are skilled at making employees feel comfortable and forthcoming and have the expertise to recommend action to prevent litigation.

 Ms. Sullivan has served as a Supreme Court hearing officer for many years.
 Our attorneys have experience navigating the grievance process and can assist employees with filing a grievance and employers with defending against a grievance.